looker-open-source/sdk-codegen/README.md

 ## Generating an API language binding

-By using the yarn/node app included in this project, you now have three steps to legacy language bindings:
+By using the yarn/node app included in this project, you now have two steps for generating the SDK code:

 * configure a `looker.ini` file so the Looker API specification can be retrieved from your Looker server

-* run the specification converter to convert from Swagger 2.x to OpenApi 3.x with `yarn convert`

 * run the SDK generator with `yarn sdk`

-* **Note**: [Generating Client SDKs for the Looker API](https://discourse.looker.com/t/generating-client-sdks-for-the-looker-api/3185) describes the manual steps for generating an API language binding.
-This project automates these manual steps and uses an improved code generator.
+* **Note**: [Generating Client SDKs for the Looker API](https://discourse.looker.com/t/generating-client-sdks-for-the-looker-api/3185) describes the legacy, manual steps for generating an API language binding.
+This project replaces these manual steps and uses an improved code generator.

 ## Configuring `looker.ini`